Drug updated on 12/11/2024

 - Antidrug antibody responses were observed in both groups, with high and persistent titers more common in the alglucosidase alfa group (33%) compared to the avalglucosidase alfa group (20%).
 No new safety concerns were identified with avalglucosidase alfa.

-- The population studied primarily included treatment-naive patients with late-onset Pompe disease (LOPD), ranging from 3 years of age and older.
+- The population studied primarily included treatment-naive patients with LOPD, ranging from 3 years of age and older.
 The safety and effectiveness outcomes, including improvements in respiratory function and endurance, are relevant to this broad patient population.
 No specific subgroup analyses or significant differences in effectiveness among different population types or subgroups were reported.

 Product Monograph / Prescribing Information